-1.10 The RLDP objectives reflect/elaborate on the Plan's Vision and set out how the issues, challenges and opportunities identified as facing the area will be addressed through the RLDP.
+1.6 The RLDP objectives reflect/elaborate on the Plan's Vision and set out how the issues, challenges and opportunities identified as facing the area will be addressed through the RLDP.
 The objectives identified should be capable of being addressed through the land use planning system.
-The objectives have regard to those set out in the Monmouthshire PSB Well-being Plan2 and other corporate plans and are formed having undertaken a review of the wider national, regional and local policy context, baseline evidence and SA Scoping Report.
-This has enabled us to understand the wider context and identify the main issues facing the County and set out objectives to address the issues.
-This should identify how economic, social, cultural and environmental considerations are balanced to deliver sustainable development in Monmouthshire over the Replacement Plan period.
+The objectives have regard to those set out in the Monmouthshire PSB Well-being Plan2 and other corporate plans and are formed having undertaken a review of the national, regional and local policy context, baseline characteristics and SA Scoping Report.
+This has enabled us to understand the wider context and identify the main social, environmental, economic and cultural issues facing the County and set out objectives to address the issues to deliver sustainable development in Monmouthshire over the plan period.